 An idea that is now old, but is still used far too seldom: USB stick shapes, for example a sushi, a car - or even a sperm!
 The author argues that companies should give them to their customers as promotional gifts instead of the usual, boring USB sticks with company names.

-The reason is psychologically plausible: Original promotional gifts increase the memorability considerably, contribute to branding and thus ultimately increase customer loyalty.
+The reason is psychological obvious: original promotional gifts increase the memory value significantly, contribute to branding and ultimately increase the customer retention.
 So a great idea.
-However, I have one small point of criticism: The USB sticks are much more unwieldy for the handbag, for example!
+However, I have a small point of criticism: The USB sticks are much more unwieldy for the handbag, for example!

 My sofa can already run!

 However, creative advertising is not always good.
 And not every advertising idea can be applied to every product.
-Coffee-to-go, for example, is in: fast, hip, cool.
-Successful Marketing!
-Who would have thought that coffee in a mug could ever have such an image?
-The to-go hype can quickly become a paradox if it is transferred to other objects.
+Coffee-To-Go, for example, is in: fast, hip, cool. successful Marketing!
+Who would have thought that cup coffee could ever have such an image?
+But the to-go hype can also be whole fast Becoming a paradox when applied to other objects.
 Sofas for example!

-Does every thing, no matter how mundane, have to suddenly be hip?
-There are, for example, things that you could buy to take with you when nobody was talking about cofe-to-go.
-Doner Kepab, for example, or - even further back in history - ice cream.
-Bag or mug.
-That's how we know it.
-In New York, absurdly enough, in Little Italy, they turned it into Gelati-To-Go.
-It's still the same, just supposed to sound kind of hip.
-And sounds a little strange to me in the Italian plural form, actually, every customer just wants an ice cream at first ... well, let's leave these quibbles.
+Does everything, no matter how banal, have to be hip all of a sudden?
+There are eg things that you could already take away 'on the Hand” when nobody was talking about coffee-to-go.
+Döner Kepab, for example.
+Or – even further back in history – ice cream. bag or cup.
+That's how it's known.
+In New York, absurdly in Little Italy, they made Gelati-To-Go out of it.
+It's still the same, just supposed to sound hipper somehow.
+And it sounds a little strange to me in the Italian plural form, actually every customer just wants an ice cream.. well, let's leave these subtleties.

 Well, that still fits somehow.
 But I found an advertisement that I recently saw in Berlin Kreuzberg to be completely idiotic: Sofas-to-go.
 The idea of making furniture cheaper because you don't have it delivered but take away with you is not new either.
 But: You always need a car for that.
 When I go to go, on the other hand, I always think of something that I can pick up and carry away.
 Doesn't work here.
 But who knows, maybe that is meant differently?
 Maybe you can put the sofa on a leash and walk home all by yourself?

-Facbook suggested I like the Nutella site.
-Well, now, as far as I know, Ferrero does not use palm oil for its products, so there is probably nothing so reprehensible about it.
-However, I found the reasoning frightening: “Many who like Giovanni Falcone also like Nutella”.
+Facbook suggested me to like Nutella's page.
+Well, now, as far as I know, Ferrero doesn't use palm oil in their products, so there's probably nothing so reprehensible about that.
+However, I found the explanation shocking: “Many people who like Giovanni Falcone also like Nutella”.
 At least in this connection.
-Perhaps one or the other will still remember: Falcone was an examining magistrate in Palermo and the Italian symbolic figure in the fight against organized crime in Italy.
-In 1992 he was murdered in a bomb attack with his wife and three bodyguards.
-Perhaps it scares me because I saw with my own eyes in Naples what poverty and organized crime can do to an entire region.
+Perhaps one or the other still remembers: Falcone was an investigating magistrate in Palermo and the Italian symbol in the fight against organized crime in Italy.
+In 1992 he was awarded with his Ms. and three bodyguards killed in a bomb attack.
+Maybe that's why I'm so frightened because I'm dealing with my own Eyes saw what in Naples poverty and organized crime can make an entire region.

-Of course, I realize that the connection for Facebookthat automatically displays recommended pages is somehow logical.
-Nutella is from Ferrero, an Italian company, Falcone was Italian, both apparently have many identical fans.
-However, this is precisely where the weakness of the automated search algorithms becomes apparent for me, which simply display everything at random without a feeling for cultural subtleties - and thus, as you can see, sometimes go wildly wrong.
+Of course is me clearthat the connection for Facebook, which automatically displays recommended pages, is somehow logical.
+Nutella is from Ferrero, an Italian Company, Falcone was Italian, both apparently have many identical fans.
+However, that is exactly where it shows for me weakness of the automated search algorithms, which simply display everything at random without a feeling for cultural subtleties - and as you can see, sometimes go horribly wrong.
 Here would be Facebook It is advisable to show a little more cultural instinct, also with a view to global expansion, and perhaps to refine the search filters accordingly - otherwise Zuckerberg will be stuck in some fat bowl.

 The 12 basic patterns of good advertising

 But what are the 12 basic patterns of good advertising?
 Seth Stevenson watched commercials for a year and demonstrated the results in detail and illustrated his site.
-So good advertising follows one of these 12 patterns:
+Accordingly, good advertising follows one of these 12 Pattern:

 - Show the product